- 11+ Best Luxury & Gated Home Communities in The Bahamas [2025] - October 9, 2025

 - Major hospitals

-Best for: Those who prefer a more metropolis location
+Best for: Those who prefer to live in a metropolis

 Albany, New Providence